blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/Windows/Windows Colour System.md

 Windows Colour System (WCS) is the set of [[colour profiles]] in Windows.

-It has the following types of profiles
+It has the following types of profiles:
 - Colour Profiles: WCS Device Profiles and [[ICC Colour Profiles]]
 - WCS Viewing Conditions Profiles
 - WCS Gamut Mapping Profiles